A simple certifying algorithm for 3-edge-connectivity: A certifying algorithm for 3-edge-connectivity

 \subsection{A high-level description}

 Since our algorithm is based on \textbf{Algorithm} 3-edge-connectivity of~\cite{T07}, we first briefly review the algorithm.

 Starting with the input graph $G = (V, E)$, the graph is gradually transformed so that vertices that have been confirmed to be belonging to the same $3ecc$ are merged into one vertex, called a \emph{supervertex}.
 Each supervertex is represented by a vertex $w \in V$ and a set $\sigma(w) (\subseteq V)$ consisting of vertices that have been confirmed to be belonging to the same $3ecc$ as $w$.
 Initially, each vertex $w$ is regarded as a supervertex with $\sigma(w) = \{w\}$.
-When two supervertices $w$ and $u$ are known to be belonging to the same $3ecc$, they are merged into a single supervertex with one of them, say $w$, absorbing the other resulting in $\sigma(w) := \sigma(w) \cup\sigma(u)$.
+When two supervertices $w$ and $u$ are known to be belonging to the same $3ecc$, they are merged into a single supervertex with one of them, say $w$, absorbing the other resulting in $\sigma(w) := \sigma(w) \cup \sigma(u)$.
 When that happens, the edges incident on $u$ become edges incident on $w$ (the latter are called \emph{embodiment}s of the former).
 When a supervertex containing all vertices of a $3ecc$ is formed, it must be \emph{of degree one or two} in the transformed graph (corresponding to a bridge or a cut-pair is found)\footnote{In~\cite{T07}, it is pointed out that \textbf{Algorithm} 3-edge-connectivity can be easily modified to handle non-2-edge-connected graphs.}.
 When this condition is detected, the supervertex is separated (\emph{ejected}) from the graph to become an isolated supervertex.
 At the end, the graph is transformed into a collection of isolated supervertices each of which contains the vertices of a distinct $3ecc$ of $G$.

 The transformation is carried out by performing a depth-first search over $G$, starting from an arbitrary vertex $r$.
 At each vertex $w \in V$, when the search backtracks from a child $u$, let $\hat{G}_u$ be the graph to which $G$ has been transformed at that point of time.
 The subgraph of $G$ induced by the vertex set of $T_u$, $G_{\langle V_{T_u} \rangle}$, has been transformed into a set of isolated supervertices (each of which corresponds to a distinct $3ecc$ of $G$) and a path of supervertices, $P_u: (u=)u_0 u_1 u_2 \ldots u_k$, called the $u$-\emph{path}.
-The $u$-path has the following properties (Figure~1):
+The $u$-path has the properties summarised in the following lemma.